minashoukrala/school_curriculum_mapping/RENDER_DEPLOYMENT.md

-# Render Deployment Guide
+# Render Deployment Guide (Combined Approach)

-This guide will help you deploy your CurriculumCrafter application on Render with the decoupled frontend/backend architecture.
+This guide will help you deploy your CurriculumCrafter application on Render with a combined frontend/backend service and PostgreSQL database, staying within the 2 free service limit.

 ## Prerequisites